New-Horizons-SPM/scanbot/paper.md

 ![Successive images (left to right) of the tip's imprint on a clean metal surface, each following a more agressive tip-shaping action in a different location.
-The area and circulatiry of each imprint reflects the geometry of the apex of the scanning probe.
+The area and circularity of each imprint reflects the geometry of the apex of the scanning probe.
 Thus the process is repeated until a desired geometry is achieved.\label{fig:2}](AutoTipShaping.png)

 # Statement of need